mqarchane/Mautic-facebook/README.md

 Here is a video tutorial explaining how to use this files: https://youtu.be/Jr98BOamcGo

 There is an easier way to create contact on Mautic via form submissions instead of Mautic API.
-I will create a video showing how when I get some time.
+I will create a video showing how when I get some time. i included a new file called webhook-forms.php that uses Mautic forms.